Portland stabbing victims: An army vet and a college graduate

 A man with 'such a bright future'

-Taliesin Myrddin Namkai Meche will be remembered as a hero by her family and many in Portland.
+Taliesin Myrddin Namkai Meche will be remembered as a hero by his family and many in Portland.

 The 23-year-old was just starting his career.
 He was a compassionate young man with many plans, his sister said at Saturday's vigil.